tranquilit/WAPT-Documentation/source/waptserver-update/index.rst

 Upgrading from 1.6 to 1.7
 -------------------------

-The upgrade process follows the process for a minor update.
+The upgrade process follows the process for a minor update:

 * :ref:`mise à jour mineure pour Debian <wapt_minor_upgrade_debian>`;